opsani/statesman/README.md

 Because guards can be used to cancel/reject an event, they are executed sequentially in the order that they were added to the state machine.

-Upon encountering a failing guard that has returned `False` or raise an exception of type `AssertionError`, the state machine consults the `guard_with` behavior configured on the `Config` class nested within the state machine class.
+Upon encountering a failing guard that has returned `False` or raised an exception of type `AssertionError`, the state machine consults the `guard_with` behavior configured on the `Config` class nested within the state machine class.